-3. Grape Juice
+Grape Juice

-Wine is fermented and it cannot represent the innocent blood of the sinless Lord.
-While wine is often employed as a symbol of enjoyment and bounty (cf. Isa 25:6; Jn 2:1-11), it was prohibited to God's workers because of its effect in dulling one's senses in one's drunkenness (cf. Lev 10:8, 9; Ezek 44:2; Prov 20:1, 23:29-31).
+Wine is fermented and cannot represent the innocent blood of the sinless Lord.
+While wine is often a symbol of enjoyment and bounty (cf. Isa 25:6; Jn 2:1-11), God's workers were prohibited from drinking wine because of its effect in dulling one's senses in one's drunkenness (cf. Lev 10:8, 9; Ezek 44:21; Prov 20:1; 23:29-31).
 As stated above, leaven was not allowed during the Passover.
-"Leaven" usually refers to highly fermented dough, but "leaven" was also used in reference to the lees in a bottle of wine, i.e., the sediment on the bottom of a container of wine.
-Therefore, in the sacrament of Holy Communion it is not appropriate to use wine.
+"Leaven" usually refers to highly fermented dough, but "leaven" was also used in reference to the lees in a bottle of wine, i.e. the sediment on the bottom of a container of wine.
+Therefore, it is not appropriate to use wine in the sacrament of the Holy Communion.
 Had the Lord meant "wine" and not "fruit of the vine," he could have easily specified "wine" by saying so.
 Therefore, the cup of the Lord consisted of the "fruit of the vine," namely grape juice, which was unfermented by the lees or leaven (Mt 26:29; Mk 14:25).